Celebrated music artist awarded honorary degree

 Celebrated music artist, author and host of BBC Radio 2's Dance Devotion, Ana Matronic has been awarded the honorary degree of Doctor of Music by Solent University

 Renowned music artist, author and host of BBC Radio 2’s Dance Devotion, Ana Matronic has been awarded the honorary degree of Doctor of Music by Solent University today (Wednesday 10 July).

 Matronic, best known as the lone female member of rock group Scissor Sisters, works with the University to help promote and encourage students to enter the music and broadcasting industries.

-Ana is a prominent supporter of LGBTQ+ rights and is the patron for local transgender charity Chrysalis and works with various organizations in the UK, Ireland, and the US in the eradication of AIDS.
-In 2017, Ana hosted a special concert live from Hull that commemorated the fiftieth anniversary of the decriminalisation of homosexuality in the UK.
+Ana is a prominent supporter of LGBTQ+ rights and is the patron for local transgender charity Chrysalis.
+She also works with various organisations in the UK, Ireland and the US in the eradication of AIDS.
+In 2017, Ana hosted a special concert live from Hull that commemorated the 50th anniversary of the decriminalisation of homosexuality in the UK.

 Since her award-winning rise with Scissor Sisters in 2004, Matronic has collaborated with legendary artists including Elton John, Duran Duran and Mark Ronson.
 Not only has Ana made multiple guest appearances on TV as a musician, she continues to make guest appearances on British television covering a wide range of topics, from popular culture to artificial intelligence and human rights.

 Matronic’s book, Robot Takeover: 100 Iconic Robots of Myth, Popular Culture and Real Life, was released by Hachette/Octopus Publishing in 2015.
 She is a featured lecturer on technology and transhumanism, and was a speaker at the TEDxWomen event at Stormont in Belfast, Northern Ireland in 2017.